 My son gets frustrated and upset very quickly.
 He has a short fuse.
 He always describes his state as he’s “MAD”.
-Whatever happens he’s always mad and whenever that word comes out of his mouth, things get escalated pretty quickly.
+Whatever happens, he’s always mad and whenever that word comes out of his mouth, things get escalated pretty quickly.

-It might be harder for boys for verbalize their exact feelings.
+It might be harder for boys to verbalize their exact feelings.
 In my personal opinion, words also impact our self-image and feelings as well. (see NLP) It’s important to be able to use the correct description of the state.

 We have this Feelings Poster since the kids were much younger.
 He even helped me create our own poster by posing as in various emotions.

 I’ve recently come around with this “Wheel of Emotions”, which I sometimes get help from as well, to describe my own feelings.
 I printed it out and laminated for the kids to review at their leisure.
 I believe providing my kids with the tools, i.e. vocabulary, to correctly describe the emotional state they are in is going to help them immensely in the long run.

 This “wheel of emotions” was created by psychologist Robert Plutchik.
 He suggests that there are 8 core emotions.